 John 1:29 The next day John saw Jesus coming toward him, and said, “Behold!
 The Lamb of God who takes away [who bears] the sin of the world!”

 Jesus carried the sin of the whole world.
 He carried the sin, as the Lamb of God.
-He won the right to forgive those who come to God, through Him.
+He won the right to give eternal life, those who come to God, through Him.

 John 12:32 “When I am lifted up from the earth, I will draw ALL men unto myself.”

-ANSWER: All men feel the drawing power of God’s love.
+ANSWER: Every human being feels the drawing power of God’s love.
 Some resist and their hearts are gradually hardened.
-These texts demonstrate that no man was ever predestined for Hell.
+These texts demonstrate that no one was ever predestined for Hell.
 Jesus fights to save every one.
 It’s just that God has allowed human resistence.

 2 Corinthians 5:19 “God was in Christ reconciling the world unto Himself.”